 The prospect of more power: this is what they seek

 Positions of power, in which the egotistical can be influencers, provide opportunities to gratify the Sins.

 Ideologies, systems of political ideas, for example, reflect how they see the world; and through them they can impose their ways onto others.
 Ideological crusades are simply recurring stories from history in which self-obsessed megalomaniacs have waged wars and committed genocides to conquer and invade and expand and spread their ideas.
 Why?
 Because people suffering from egotism carry desires to be seen as ‘right’ at all costs.

 Afflicted individuals thus carry no desire to relinquish power: too often they have to be forced out.
 On a systemic scale no evidence suggests that this will cease to be true.
 Many voting systems around the globe, such as the one in the UK, strangle opposition out of existence to serve the status quo and preserve power, which standing politicians act to perpetuate.
 This year we’ve had a dictator of a communist regime and celebrity-turned-president insulting each other and arguing over who has the biggest and most-powerful destructive nuclear weapon in an egotistical tug of mutually-assured destruction or otherwise parading power.
-Meanwhile, autocrats of all political hues cling on to power worldwide, from Daniel Ortega in Nicaragua to King Salman in the Kingdom of Saudi Arabia.
+Meanwhile, autocrats of all political hues cling on to power worldwide, from Daniel Ortega in Nicaragua to Erdoğan in Turkey to Putin in Russia.

 Notorious criminals, cult and religious leaders, media moguls, and self-appointed prophets reveal how else humans can be drawn to power.
 Money is but one factor: they build empires to be followed and listened to, for they are shepherds amongst sheep; they are special and should be remembered.